-Here's how much USPS rates increased on January 19, 2025.
+Here's how much USPS rates will increase increase in January 2026.

 - Priority Mail Express